Roy Kiyooka

-Roy Kenzie Kiyooka CM RCA (January 18, 1926 – January 8, 1994) was a Canadian painter, poet, photographer, arts teacher, and multi-media artist.
+Roy Kenzie Kiyooka CM RCA (January 18, 1926 – January 8, 1994) was a Canadian painter, poet, photographer, arts teacher.

 Biography

 A Nisei, or a second generation Japanese Canadian, Roy Kenzie Kiyooka was born in Moose Jaw, Saskatchewan and raised in Calgary, Alberta.
 His parents were Harry Shigekiyo Kiyooka and Mary Kiyoshi Kiyooka.
 Roy's grandfather on the maternal side, a samurai Ōe Masamichi, was the 17th headmaster of the Musō Jikiden Eishin-ryū school of swordsmanship.
 Roy Kiyooka's brother Harry Mitsuo Kiyooka also became an abstract painter, a professor of art, and sometimes a curator of his brother's work.
 Roy's youngest brother Frank Kiyooka became a potter.

-In 1942, after the bombing of Pearl Harbor, the family was uprooted and moved to a small town in rural Alberta called Opal.
-Roy Kiyooka was unable to finish high school.
+In 1942, after the bombing of Pearl Harbor, the family moved to Opal, Alberta.